 Have you ever walked into a doctor’s office with bright red walls?
 Of course not.
 It’s more likely a pastel green that can actually make you feel more relaxed.
-Color has a notable effect on our moods and can even influence how we react to a design.
-An experienced designer knows this well and strategically selects colors that will create the desired reaction for a product or service.
+Colour has a notable effect on our moods and can even influence how we react to design.
+An experienced designer knows this well and strategically selects colours that will create the desired reaction for a product or service.

-Although colors can affect individuals in different ways, the overall tone is universal.
+Although colours can affect individuals in different ways, the overall tone is universal.
 Red is bold and attention-grabbing while blue evokes a sense of trust and authenticity.

 Bold, Unapologetic, Romantic

-Seeing the color red can raise respiration and blood pressure, so use with caution.
-This color is seen on national flags, sports advertisements, and even lingerie ads.
+Seeing the colour red can raise respiration and blood pressure, so use with caution.
+This colour is seen on national flags, sports advertisements, and even lingerie ads.

-A bright, red background with black and white text commands attention to Word & Co’s ‘About Us’ page.
-The bulky text and limited information helps the user digest the information without being overwhelmed by the blatant hue.
+Bright, red background with black and white text commands attention to Word & Co’s ‘About Us’ page.
+The bulky text and limited information help the user digest the information without being overwhelmed by the blatant hue.

 Successful Red Brands: Target, Coca Cola, Netflix, Staples, YouTube, Marlboro, Red Bull, Chick-Fil-A & Red Cross